King-Soul/PHP-Cryto-Cypher/README.md

+** SIMPLE SYSTEM FOCUSING ON PASSWORD ENCRYPTION AND SECURE LOGIN METHODS **

 This is a simple sistem in PHP that let you cypher all the users passwords.

 All the passwords are being encrypted with a Secret key that will be generated automatically in the future.